 - Generally faster website speeds and less lag time.

-- Not dealing with a connection issue since you can connect directly to the server.
+- Fewer connection issues since you can connect directly to the server.

 Direct Server Access